-Celebrate the Holidays with Ars Choralis as we reunite with The Riverview Baptist Church for a unique telling of the Christmas story through excerpts from Langston Hughes’s “Black Nativity” and music of long-neglected African American composers.
-This 26th annual Welcome Yule concert features composer Margaret Bonds’ The Ballad of the Brown King which tells the story of Balthazar, the brown King.
+Celebrate the Holidays with Ars Choralis.
+This 26th annual Welcome Yule concert features composer Margaret Bonds’s The Ballad of the Brown King which tells the story of Balthazar, the brown King with a libretto by Langston Hughes.

 Ars Choralis appreciates donations of any amount to continue our musical mission: promoting harmony and peace among all people.